• Skip to primary navigation

 • Red Pepper: Or use another colour if you like

-• Pasta: I like rigatoni for this recipe but you could use any cut you like
+• Pasta: I like rigatoni for this recipe but you could use your favourite pasta shape

 • Chopped Tomatoes